reactjs/react-modal/README.md

 ## Usage

-The Modal object has two required props:
+The Modal object has one required prop:

 - `isOpen` to render its children.
-- `contentLabel` to improve accessibility, since `v1.6.0`.

 Example: